 When you put yourself online – especially in a public way – you open yourself up to haters, trolls, and all sorts of nasty stuff.
 (Yay internet!)
 Thank God I don’t come across mean comments about myself too frequently, and I’ve managed to increase the thickness of my skin for when I do.
 But every now and again, something is posted that gets me down, which is a shame, since I only started JITC to contribute something positive to the Jewish people and the world.

 While trying to comfort myself from the sting of an especially awful message recently, I came to an important realization: Even Moshe Rabbeinu (Moses, our teacher) had haters.
 I’m referring to Korach’s rebellion.
-An episode recounted in the Torah where a guy named Korach and his buddies Dasan and Aviram challenged Moshe’s authority and organized a bunch of people to turn against him.
+An episode recounted in this week’s Torah portion where a guy named Korach and his buddies Dasan and Aviram challenged Moshe’s authority and organized a bunch of people to turn against him.

 What’s the lesson here?
 You could be appointed by God Himself, and you will STILL face dissent.
 You could have open miracles showing that God supports you and STILL people will question what you do, who you are, why it is YOU up there (and not them).
 Once I realized this, I felt so much better.
 I will never please everybody, no matter how hard I try, no matter how good my intentions are.